 This course focuses on the art, architecture and visual culture of the 17th century, starting in Rome and spreading outward to other parts of Europe and the early modern world.
 Lecture and class discussion analyze the innovations of artists such as Michelangelo Merisi da Caravaggio, Artemisia Gentileschi, Gian Lorenzo Bernini, Peter Paul Rubens, Judith Leyster and Nicolas Poussin, among many others.
 We also explore Baroque art in relation to the Catholic Reformation and expansion of Protestantism, European imperialism, the politics of absolute rule and revolution, the economics of art markets and cultural exchange, and aesthetic judgments about art.
 This counts toward the Europe and Americas place and the 600-1800 time requirements for the major.
 Prerequisite: any 100-level ARHS course.

 This course examines the visual arts of Africa and the African diaspora from the early modern period to the present using historical and theoretical frameworks of mobility, exchange and circulation.
 During lectures and class discussions, students examine a wide variety of art from this period that was made to be -- or has become -- mobile in a number of ways.
 We analyze arts meant to be worn on the body such as clothing, textiles, masks and jewelry.
 The role of photography, film and other new media in circulating information about these wearable arts also is considered.
 Additional subjects include objects and spaces influenced by or created for international exchange; the art and visual culture of the Black Atlantic; contemporary performance art by artists working on the continent or in the diaspora; the history of collecting and selling African art; and current debates about restitution and repatriation.
 This counts toward the Africa and the Middle East place requirement for the major.
-Prerequisite: ARHS 116 or permission of instructor.
+Prerequisite: ARHS 116.

 This seminar serves as an introduction to the field of museum studies.
 Consisting primarily of readings, discussions, assigned papers and special projects, the course historicizes the role of the museum, analyzes the nature of the museum audience and studies the representation and display of different cultures.
 Prerequisite: any 100-level ARHS course.